 Your doctor will review test results with you after a few days and may recommend treatment and other preventative measures.

 Your cervical mucus and vaginal discharge are intimately linked to your hormones, infections notwithstanding.
 And because of that relationship, they’ll change over the course of your life, depending on your particular stage.
-Cervical mucus tracking, using the Hormona app can help you get to know how that relationship affects your discharge, as well as helping you recognize when something might not be right.
+Tracking, using the Hormona app can help you get to know how that relationship affects your discharge, as well as helping you recognize when something might not be right.

 But remember gang, if anything looks or smells off with your discharge, please see your doctor at your earliest convenience.
 You won’t regret it.